collective/sphinxcontrib-httpexample/README.rst

 .. image:: https://readthedocs.org/projects/sphinxcontrib-httpexample/badge/?version=latest
    :target: http://sphinxcontrib-httpexample.readthedocs.io/en/latest

 sphinxcontrib-httpexample enhances `sphinxcontrib-httpdomain`_, a Sphinx domain extension for describing RESTful HTTP APIs in detail, with a simple call example directive.
-The new directive ``.. http:example::``, provided by this extension, generates RESTful HTTP API call examples for different tools from a single HTTP request example.
+The new directive **http:example**, provided by this extension, generates RESTful HTTP API call examples for different tools from a single HTTP request example.

 The audience for this extension are developers and technical writes documenting their RESTful HTTP APIs.
 This extension has originally been developed for documenting `plone.restapi`_.